NeilYXIN/Dynamic_IP_Notification/README.md

         python ip_updater.py

-    When executed for the first time, a Google authentication web page will prompt.
+    When executed for the first time, Google authentication process will start in the terminal for headless servers.
+    Or replace line 54 with line 53 to prompt a webpage for authentication, if your server has a monitor.

-3. Login with your Gmail account (must be added as a test user) and grant the sending email permission.
+3. Follow the instructions in the terminal, login with your Gmail account (must be added as a test user) and grant the sending email permission.

 4. Google OAuth API will generate a "token.json" file at the root directory.